-What are some healthy spices to support your clean eating diet?
-This week we will be looking at a lean approach to spices for cooking.
+What are some healthy spices to support your clean eating diet and weight loss?
+This week we will be looking at a lean approach to seasonings.
+But before we start, what is spice?

 Health benefits of spices

-Did you know that some spices contain a huge amount of effective antioxidants with the potential of protecting you against many serious diseases like cancer, diabetes, Alzheimer’s and other health problems?
+Did you know that some of them contain a huge amount of effective antioxidants to neutralize free radicals?
+This means they have the potential of protecting you against many serious diseases like cancer, diabetes, alzheimer disease and other health problems.

-- support the fat burning process and boost metabolism
+- support the fat burning process and enhance metabolism

 - carry anti-inflammatory properties

-In spite of all these health benefits, there is actually no need to let spices take over your kitchen.
-Just keep your collection to the few most effective spices to maximize results.
+In spite of all these health benefits, there is actually no need to let seasonings take over your kitchen.
+Just keep your collection to the few most effective, healthiest spices to maximize results.

-The following four super spices can support you with your health and weight management
+The following four super flavorings can support you with your health and weight management

-At the top of the list of healthy spices is Cayenne.
+At the top of the list is Cayenne coming from the same types of peppers as crushed red pepper flakes.
 If you have ever tried a spicy chili con carne, then you know how it can make you sweat.
 This is a sign that your metabolism is raised, which helps you burn fat faster.
 An interesting study showed that people who ate an appetizer with red pepper flakes consumed 15% less food.

-This old spice contains one of the highest antioxidant levels of all spices – surprisingly 10-50x more than blueberries.
-In addition, it can fight fat cells through a blood sugar lowering effect.
+This old bark contains one of the highest antioxidant levels of all seasonings – surprisingly 10-50 x more than blueberries (1).
+Only cloves have higher levels, but they are rarely used in any regular recipes except for baking.
+In addition, cinnamon can fight fat cells through a blood sugar lowering effect.
 Stabilized blood sugar levels are an important factor for smart weight management.

-I love to add some cinnamon to my homemade breakfast muesli with oats, apples and yoghurt.
+I love to add some cinnamon to my healthy homemade granola but also to my breakfast muesli with oats, apples and yoghurt.

-Another healthy spice with especially high antioxidant levels is cumin.
-It is known for being especially good for digestion and detoxifying your body.
+Another amazing seasoning with higher antioxidant levels is cumin.
+It is known for being extremely beneficial for digestion and detoxifying your body.
 Like cinnamon, it helps keep blood sugar levels stable, which means less chance of excess body fat and weight gain.
 On top of that, cumin is a natural flatulence treatment.

 By the way … I never cook my cabbage soup without cumin.

-With over 25 different antioxidants, the ginger root also provides a whole bunch of health benefits – too many to list.
-I love to make hot water simmered with a few slices of ginger to cure sore throats caused by colds and the flu.
+Studies show that the ginger root contains over 25 different antioxidants and hence provides a whole bunch of health benefits – too many to list them all.
+I love to make hot water simmered with a few slices of ginger to cure sore throats caused by colds or the flu.

 Upgrade your meals without extra calories

-Each time you prepare your meals with healthy spices, you are upgrading your food without additional calories.
+Each time you prepare your meals with flavorful seasonings, you are upgrading your food without additional calories.
 This is especially important in a clean eating kitchen that some people claim is boring and bland.
-The opposite is true if you learn to spice up your dishes and enjoy all the above-mentioned benefits.
+The opposite is true if you know how to pimp up your dishes and enjoy all the above-mentioned benefits.

 4 organizational steps that will help you include healthy spices as part of your nutrition

-- Open your storage system for your spices and get the garbage bin handy.
-Now it’s time to throw away any expired, dusty, or sticky spices or herbs.
+- Open your storage system for your seasonings and get the garbage bin handy.
+Now it’s time to throw away any expired, dusty, or sticky flavorings.
 As mentioned, we will talk about herbs in a separate challenge.

-- Buy and replace only the 10 spices and herbs you’ve used frequently for the last couple of months.
-Make sure to also include the super spices presented here: cayenne, cinnamon, cumin or ginger powder.
-Choose whatever you love most that best suits your clean eating style.
+- Buy and replace only the 10 seasonings you’ve used frequently for the last couple of months.
+Make sure to also include the super flavorings presented here: cayenne, cinnamon, cumin or ginger powder.
+Choose whatever you love most that best suits your clean eating style but make sure to buy only the highest quality.
 You may want to store fresh ginger roots in your freezer.

-- Organize your spices in a way where you can’t overlook the healthy spices (e.g. store them on a spice organizer or lazy Susan).
+- Organize your seasonings in a way where you can’t overlook them (e.g. store them on a special rack organizer or lazy Susan).
 That way, it’s easy to see the labels and grab whatever spice you need right when you need it.

-- With buying and adding those healthy spices to your meals, you’ve already made yourself a big gift.
+- With buying and adding those flavorings to your meals, you’ve already made yourself a big gift.
 Do you think your actual storage system is a mess or not practical enough?
-Take your time and invest in a better spice storage solution.
-Nowadays you have many choices, including magnetic, pull-outs, drawers, cabinet doors or wall cabinet spice organizers.
+Take your time and invest in a better storage solution.
+Nowadays you have many choices, including magnetic, pull-outs, drawers, cabinet doors or wall cabinet organizers.

 4 additional tips to spice up your life

-- Add cayenne to your soups, stews, chili, or morning eggs for a little metabolism boosting spice
+- Add cayenne pepper to your soups, stews, chili, or morning eggs for a little metabolism boosting

 - Enjoy cinnamon in your oatmeal breakfast (perfect match with apples), yogurt, smoothies or as a healthy addition to your coffee or tea